 - Vascular surgery

-Second year fellows are encouraged to attend ASN Kidney Week and the NKF Spring Clinical Meetings.
+Second year fellows are encouraged to attend, at a minimum, ASN Kidney Week and the NKF Spring Clinical Meetings.
 In addition, most fellows choose to attend several other conferences and training courses throughout the year.

 Request an Appointment

 Already a Patient?

 Whether you're crossing the country or the globe, we make it easy to access world-class care at Johns Hopkins.